DFE-Digital/architecture/standards/common-definitions.md

 - people capabilities, that describe the skills, experience and capacity people have or need to do their job
 - enabling capabilities (such as technology, data) that support both business and people capabilities

 The DfE might define an organisational need to deliver Curriculum Design (a business capability).
 There may need to be people with varying skills and experience to help deliver Curriculum Design services (people capability).
-They may rely on other services, such as communications, to support their delivery (enabling capability).
+They may rely on other services, such as communications or finance, to support their delivery (enabling capability).

 <a name="product"></a>
 ### Product ###

 A product is a thing that helps to meet one or more user needs.
-A digital product is usually a piece of software.
+A digital or technology product is usually a piece of software.

 Products can vary in size and can be grouped together and integrated to create a service.
 Typically, a service is a larger collection of products which are grouped together to help a user to achieve an outcome.

-An example is the 'Discover your skills and careers' product within the National Careers Service.
+An example is the 'Discover your skills and careers' product, within the National Careers Service.
 It's a standalone product but is best consumed as part of the user journey across the wider service.
 This helps a user achieve the outcome of defining a career path and developing their skills to be successful in that career.

-Some examples of technology products, used to enable a service, are Microsoft Dynamics or Salesforce.
-These are Commercial-Off-The-Shelf (COTS) products that, amongst other things, provide customer relationship management capability.
+Some examples of technology products, used to enable a service, might be Microsoft Dynamics 365 or Salesforce.
+These are Commercial-Off-The-Shelf (COTS) products that, amongst other things, provide Customer Relationship Management (CRM) capability.

 <a name="activities"></a>